amnotafraid/magento2-client/README.md

 				baseUrl
       </td>
       <td align="left">
+				A string.
 This is the URL of the front end of the Magento2 install.
 Example `https://www.example.com`.
       </td>
 		</tr>
 		<tr>